BULLET-PROOF (v2)

 Bullet-Proof came with a green helmet, green rifle, green backpack, green missile launcher (spring loaded, actually fired), a green missile, and a black figure stand.

-The helmet is similar to the one included with the original Bullet-Proof.
-However, on the original, the helmet and mouthpiece separated.
-This version's helmet and mouthpiece are molded together and are not separable.
+The helmet is extremely similar to the one included with the original Bullet-Proof.
+However, on the original, the helmet and mouthpiece were two separate pieces.
+This version's helmet and mouthpiece are glued together and are not separable.

 Packaging Information